-Drug Evaluation Committee Transparency checklist for de-identification/anonymization data sharing -From the checklist prepared by TransCelerate
+Drug Evaluation Committee Transparency checklist for de-identified/anonymized data sharing -From a checklist prepared by TransCelerate

 Data Science Subcommittee